Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/Day 10 - Elasticsearch Ingest Data Tutorial.md

 The one we want is "Custom Windows Event Logs" which we can search for and click on "Add Custom Windows Event Logs" at the top right corner.

 **Sysmon**
-- Step 1: Ror Sysmon we'll call it "MYDFIR-WIN-Sysmon" and a description of "Collect Sysmon Logs".
+- Step 1: For Sysmon we'll call it "MYDFIR-WIN-Sysmon" and a description of "Collect Sysmon Logs".
 Everything else we can leave as default.
 - Step 2: If we click on "Existing hosts" in the Agent policy drop down we can choose our "MyDFIR-Windows-Policy".
 Click "Save and continue" at the bottom right and "Save and deploy changes" on the next window that pops up.

 **Windows Defender**